dsdanielpark/dsdanielpark.github.io/_posts/2023-04-30-Molecule-attention.md

 ### Quantifying the chemical beauty of drugs.
 - **year:** 2012
 - **url:** <https://www.semanticscholar.org/paper/11bce438e2fdc7a7ae5f65c339c757f386f4f48a>
-- **abstract:** S2 TL;DR: The utility of QED is extended by applying it to the problem of molecular target druggability assessment by prioritizing a large set of published bioactive compounds and may also capture the abstract notion of aesthetics in medicinal chemistry.
+- **abstract:** *TL;DR:* The utility of QED is extended by applying it to the problem of molecular target druggability assessment by prioritizing a large set of published bioactive compounds and may also capture the abstract notion of aesthetics in medicinal chemistry.
 - **journal:** Nature chemistry
 - **volume:** 4 2
 - **pages:** 90-8